 From a pile of scrap materials or sheets of newsprint, have children make new clothing for themselves as Adam and Eve had to.
 When children are finished with the learning centers, play a game of Hide and Seek with the children hiding from “God” you can play the part.
 Discuss how it felt to hide from God.

-Ask: Have you ever done something wrong and wanted to hide so no one would find out?
-What did Adam and Eve do wrong?
-Why did God want them to follow his rules?
-(Focus on the fact that God loves us and wants us to be happy; following God’s rules is the route to happiness.)
+Focus on the fact that God loves us and wants us to be happy; following God’s rules is the route to happiness.

 Let kids eat the grapes as they discuss temptation.

 - Have you ever been told not to eat some candy, but you really wanted to?

 - Have you ever eaten candy even though someone told you not to?

 Say: That’s temptation; you were tempted to eat the candy.
 When you gave in to the temptation, you broke a rule.
 You disobeyed.

 - Have you ever been tempted to break another rule?